-6.1 When an individual makes a disclosure, the school will process any personal data collected in accordance with its data protection policy.
+6.1 When an individual makes a disclosure, the school will process any personal data collected in accordance with its data protection policy and General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 Data collected from the point at which the individual makes the disclosure is held securely and accessed by, and disclosed to, individuals only for the purposes of dealing with the disclosure.